mariaclarafrisoni/Project-KE4H/queries.md

 LIMIT 50
 ```

-### 3. Inspecting the properties of a specific resource
+### 3. Inspecting the properties of the Fénis Castle

 ```sparql
 SELECT ?property ?value